 The Cascade and Deschutes Railroad is a freelance HO scale railroad based on railroad operations in western Oregon.
 The general era is the early 1970’s.
 The railroad is a bridge line with two major classification interchange yards, two staging yards (east and west) and numerous towns and industries generating a wide variety of freight traffic.

-A typical operating session includes positions for a dispatcher, two yard masters, and 4 to 6 road crews.
+A typical operating session includes positions for a dispatcher, two yard masters, and four to six road crews.
 There are local “turns” to each switching district and towns supporting industries.
-In addition, a number of unit trains, Grain, Coal, Inter-modal, and passenger are run during each session.
+In addition, a number of unit grain and coal. intermodal, and passenger trains are run during each session.

-The dispatcher manages authority to occupy the main using track warrants.
-Car forwarding is controlled using four-part waybills and car cards.
-Waybills allow the traffic system to regenerate itself with little need for additional staging after an operating session.
-Additional train crew instructions and operating requirements specific to the job are provided.
+Train movements are authorized with track warrants, while car forwarding is controlled using four-part waybills and car cards.
+Train crew instructions and operating requirements specific to each job are provided.
 The layout is powered by a NCE Digital Command Control system .
 There are 10 power districts.
 Throttles are both wired and wireless.

 A base scenery level (no plywood showing) is completed over 95% of the layout.
 Industrial districts are more detailed and complete and some rural mountain areas are also more detailed.